cabouman/OpenMBIR-Index/README.md

 This repository provides links to the OpenMBIR family of software packages.
 OpenMBIR is a family of open source reconstruction algorithms based on model-based iterative reconstruction that can be used to reconstruct tomographic data with various geometries.

+* Python wrapper for fast Super-Voxel parallel-beam MBIR https://github.com/cabouman/svmbir
-* For Super-Voxel (i.e., fast parallelized) Parallel Beam MBIR: https://github.com/HPImaging/sv-mbirct
+Underlying C version of Super-Voxel (i.e., fast parallelized) Parallel Beam MBIR: https://github.com/HPImaging/sv-mbirct
 Super-voxel code that adds PnP functionality: https://github.com/vsridha/sv-mbirct

 * For Parallel Beam MBIR (reference but slow): https://github.com/cabouman/OpenMBIR-ParBeam